 Magmatic-hydrothermal fluids in the crust transport and deposit ore metals in some settings, and in other settings, they feed hot water into high-temperature geothermal systems used to produce electricity.
 Exactly how minerals precipitate in these environments is not well understood because we cannot directly observe the processes.
 We are growing quartz crystals in the lab under controlled conditions to find ways of figuring out the temperature, depth and growth histories of quartz crystals in natural hydrothermal systems.

 A key assumption in many geochronological studies is that minerals retain the parent and daughter nuclides throughout their existence.
 Diffusive separation of the parent and daughter isotopes, which can occur when a rock is subjected to reheating events or during the initial cooling of a rock, can give rise to apparent ages that can be too old or too young.
-We applied these principles to understand why Lu-Hf ages of eucrite meteorites appeared to (erroneously) pre-date the age of the solar system.
+We applied these principles to understand why Lu-Hf ages of eucrite meteorites from the asteroid Vesta appeared to (erroneously) pre-date the age of the solar system.

 The goal of stable isotope geochemistry is to interpret variations in isotopic abundances that are observed in nature.
 This requires an understanding of how isotopes are separated during diffusion, chemical reactions, and partitioning between phases.
 We are measuring small differences in the diffusivities of isotopes to figure out how cations diffuse in liquids and to predict where and when diffusion is responsible for stable isotope variations in nature.

 We're always going down new rabbit holes and undergrads are encouraged to participate.
 Current and past undergrads have worked on snowflake obsidian, travertine formation, the Soret effect, crystallization experiments, and FTIR measurements of volatiles in obsidian pyroclasts.
 Many of the projects involve hands-on experience with high-temperature, high-pressure experimental apparatuses and high-tech instrumentation housed in the Lokey Lab.